technowledgy/vue-postgrest/docs/api/index.md

   An [ObservableFunction](./#observablefunction) for a get request.
 Available `options` are:

-    - `{boolean} keepChanges` If true, local changes to the item are protected from being overwritten by fetched data and only unchanged fields are updated.
+    - `{boolean} keepChanges` If true, local changes to the model are protected from being overwritten by fetched data and only unchanged fields are updated.

     - All Options described in [postgrest route](./#postgrest-route) are available here as well. **Note:** The `accept` option is not valid here - the `Accept` header will always be set to `'single'` if not overwritten via the `headers` object.